Why the Right HDMI Cable Matters

-With the ever changing world of audio and visual entertainment, the HDMI cable needed to grow and adapt, and most people do not keep up with these changes.
-They rely on online reviews instead.
-That may be a great idea if you’re looking for somewhere to eat but it’s not going to help you optimize your home theater.
+With the ever changing world of audio and visual entertainment, the HDMI cable needed to grow and adapt, and most people didn’t keep up with these changes.
+They relied on online reviews instead.
+This may be a great idea if you’re looking for somewhere to eat but it’s not always going to help you optimize your home theater.

-Can that Amazon reviewer explain the difference between a high-speed HDMI cable vs a standard cable or know which one will be able to handle your theater’s specific data load?
-Can that guy with the weird Adventure Time avatar explain which cable will allow you to get 4K HDR Netflix to your new big screen?
+Can that Amazon reviewer explain the difference between a high-speed HDMI cable vs a standard cable?
+Do they know which one will be able to handle your theater’s specific data load?
+Can that guy with the weird avatar explain which cable will allow you to get 4K HDR Netflix to your new big screen?
 Frankly, there is a lot to learn when it comes to which HDMI cable is best for you, and getting the wrong one will result in a pile of expensive theater tech that won’t work.

-In this article we hope to go over some of the differences between different cables, but there is so much more to learn.
+In this article we’ll go over some of the differences between different HDMI cables and the audio and video they support.

 High-Speed HDMI Cable vs Standard Cable

-For most people, the HDMI debate will come down to the high-speed HDMI cable vs standard cable.
+For most people, the HDMI cable debate l comes down to the high-speed HDMI cable vs standard HDMI cable.
 Many high speed cables can handle 18 Gbps of bandwidth, making the correct cable choice important for HDMI 2.0 capable devices.

 HDMI 2.0b Devices – The Future of HDMI

 HDMI is constantly innovating and the latest available standard is HDMI 2.0b.
 HDMI 2.0b is very similar to HDMI 2.0 but with a couple of new features added to it.

 - High dynamic range (HDR) video including live broadcast HLG